 There's nothing worse than a message being lost in translation.
 Who can forget the confusing tweet sent by former President Trump, which read, "Despite the constant negative press covfefe?"
 What did it mean?
 Perhaps we'll never know!

 But from typos and grammatical errors to misunderstood tone and unfortunate emoji usage, communication breakdowns are frustrating.
 And they can cause huge problems, especially in remote teams where there are fewer opportunities to interpret body language and facial cues.

 Choose written async if: there’s little chance of the recipient misunderstanding the message and you’re comfortable getting your point across in a direct message or email.

 Choose async video or sync if: you feel your tone of voice and facial expression will help to convey your message.
 Choose between sending a video or arranging a real-time meeting (in your physical work environment or via video conferencing tools) depending on the urgency of your message.

 Video messaging: The best of both worlds

-While there is a time and place for all modes of communication, Loom is ideal for just about everything in between.
-In my three months with the company so far, I find myself defaulting to it more and more.
-Once you get in the habit, you'll be wondering what you ever did without it.
+While there is a time and place for all modes of communication, Loom is ideal for just about every situation.
+In my time with the company, I've found myself constantly defaulting to it.
+Once you get into the habit, you'll wonder what you ever did without it.

-Not sure whether to use synchronous vs. asynchronous communication?
-With Loom, you don’t have to.
-We support both types of communication, whether in the office or from your smartphone.
-Communication doesn’t need to be a big investment.
+Still not sure whether to use sync vs. async communication?
+With Loom, we take any head-scratching out of the equation.
+We support both forms of communication, whether in the office, at home, or on the move with your smartphone.
 Sign up for Loom for free, and you can benefit from state-of-the-art communication on all fronts today.